 Quotacy wants to help you save money.
-We pay our agents a salary, not commission, so we will never try and make you spend more than you need to.
+Our agents are paid on salary—not commission—so we will never try to upsell and make you spend more than you need to.

-Here are 9 ways you can save money on life insurance:
+Here are nine ways you can save money on life insurance:

 1) Comparison Shop

-We cannot stress enough the importance of comparison shopping the different life insurance carriers.
-Each carrier follows their own guidelines when determining how much coverage and at what cost an applicant should be approved for.
+We cannot stress enough the importance of comparison shopping the different life insurance companies.
+Each company follows their own guidelines when determining how much coverage and at what cost an applicant should be approved for.

 Let’s say you have Type 2 diabetes.
-One carrier may offer you coverage at $30 a month because they see in your application that your condition is well-managed.
-Another carrier may offer you $80 a month because they see Type 2 as too big of a risk to ensure at a low rate, even if it is well-managed.
+One company may offer you coverage at $30 a month because they see in your application that your condition is well-managed.
+Another company may offer you $80 a month because they see Type 2 as too big of a risk to ensure at a low rate, even if it is well-managed.

 This is where working with a company like Quotacy is beneficial.
-We work with multiple top life insurance carriers which allows us to shop your case and get you the best rate.
+Quotacy is a life insurance broker which means we have contracts with multiple top life insurance companies which allows us to shop your case and get you the best rate possible.

 » Compare: Term life insurance quotes

-Term life insurance is much cheaper because it is simply level coverage for a certain amount of time, 10 years, 20 years, 30 years, etc. Term is not life-long coverage, unlike permanent insurance.
+Term life insurance is affordable because it is simply level coverage for a certain amount of time—10 years, 20 years, 30 years, etc. Term is not life-long coverage, unlike permanent insurance.

-Permanent life insurance policies have a cash value component that can be quite beneficial for many consumers, but the cash value aspects bring higher premium payments.
+Permanent life insurance policies last your entire life and have a cash value component that can be quite beneficial for many consumers, but these features also bring higher premium payments.
 Premiums for permanent insurance can be 5 to 10 times higher than the same amount of level term life insurance.

 3) Buy Life Insurance ASAP

-As soon as the need for life insurance exists, buy it right away.
+As soon as the need for life insurance exists, buy it if you’re able.
 Life insurance is generally less expensive when you buy it while you are young and healthy.
 As you age, you may face health issues which can increase the cost of life insurance.

-Bottom line, if need it, buy it.
+Bottom line: if you need it, buy it.
 If your near future includes getting married and having children, buy the insurance before you have children.
 Planning ahead is always good.

 As soon as the need for life insurance exists, buy it right away.
 As you age, life insurance gets more expensive.